 Share this

-Batteries Emerging as the Future of the Grid
+Batteries Emerging As the Future of the Grid

-by Gaby Flores on Sep 02, 2021
+by Gaby Flores

 Interested in learning more about intermittent generation and other generators?
 Check out our blog on Electricity Generation Basics.

-As storage costs decrease, large-scale batteries are becoming more prevalent.
-The number of large-scale battery storage systems operating in the U.S. increased 28% in 2019, and the trend is set to continue according to the EIA’s report.
-As these storage systems begin to operate throughout the U.S. the big question is how they will affect the markets.
+As these storage systems begin to operate throughout the US, the big question is how they will affect the markets.
 If batteries are able to successfully serve load during times of peak demand, will they ultimately cause prices and volatility to decrease?
 How will these systems impact how thermal units and peaking plants operate?
-How will these first movers operate in order to maximize their return on investment (ROI)?
+How will these first movers operate to maximize their return on investment (ROI)?

 Batteries are sure to influence how the grid operates.
 CAISO is already seeing evidence of storage resources’ ability to behave as predicted and shift energy production to the times of the day when it is needed most (Balaraman 2021).
 As this occurs, it will be imperative that market participants, asset operators, and asset developers get ahead of the curve and the competition.
 Participants who investigate and educate themselves on the likely impacts that increased storage capacity will have on the grid will be best positioned to succeed and thrive in the markets.

-Investigating the grid of the future
+Investigating the Grid of the Future

-Organizations can begin to do this with the utilization of datasets and tools that expose exactly how storage assets are currently operating on a day-to-day basis.
-Pairing this data with comprehensive nodal market data allows one to develop a full picture of how batteries are affecting the markets as a whole.
-Yes Energy’s newest solution, Transaction View, paired with Yes Energy’s extensive ISO nodal market data solutions, allows businesses to do exactly this.
-Transaction View utilizes data from the Federal Energy Regulatory Committee’s (FERC’s) Electric Quarterly Reports (EQR) across U.S. power markets and allows for easy and accurate analysis of more wholesale electricity market data than ever before.
 This data is particularly important as the power industry evolves, and participants need to develop flexible and agile strategies.
 Transaction View delivers transparency to electricity market transactions and, alongside Yes Energy’s existing data solutions, it gives you all of the data and information you need to make educated and informed decisions in these rapidly evolving markets with the capability to power your business.
-To receive a complimentary Transaction View consultation and demo, click here.
+Receive a complimentary Transaction View consultation and demo.

 Share this

-- Industry News & Trends (73)
+- Industry News & Trends (98)

-- Data, Digital Transformation & Data Journey (45)
+- Data, Digital Transformation & Data Journey (44)

 - Market Events (30)

-- Market Driver Alerts - Live Power (23)
+- Market Driver Alerts - Live Power (25)

-- ISO Changes & Expansion (21)
+- ISO Changes & Expansion (22)

-- Renewable Energy (17)
+- Renewable Energy (22)

-- Energy Storage / Battery Technology (16)
+- Energy Storage / Battery Technology (17)

 - Power Markets 101 (9)

-- Risk Management (7)
+- Position Management (8)

-- Financial Transmission Rights (5)
+- Financial Transmission Rights (7)

-- Snowflake (3)
+- Snowflake (6)

 - PeopleOps (2)